 According to the Department of Labor, the median real estate agent income is $56,730 gross, meaning business expenses still need to be paid.
-Even if you're with a broker that provides an office, phone, business cards and some prospect leads, you'll still have expenses for your car, personal marketing, client gifts/entertainment and more.
+Even if you're with a broker that provides an office, phone, business cards, and some prospect leads, you'll still have expenses for your car, personal marketing, client gifts/entertainment, and more.

-The Competition Is Fierce with More Agents Than Ever
+The Competition Is Fierce

-With over 1.18 million members of the National Association of Realtors®, and record numbers entering the field each year, it's imperative that new agents understand their market and the competition.
+With over 1.18 million members in the National Association of Realtors, and record numbers entering the field each year, it's imperative that new agents understand their market and the competition.
 Learn everything you can about your market and where buyers and sellers come from.
 Then plan your marketing to capture them at the best value.

 Are Your Expectations Realistic?

 Not entering the business with adequate financial resources is a common reason for failure.
 It's not just having enough cash on hand to make it to the first commission.
-It's also making a plan and a budget that is realistic in estimating expenses, allows for the unforeseen and hopefully includes a budget for marketing.
+It's also making a plan, and a budget that is realistic in estimating expenses allows for the unforeseen and hopefully includes a budget for marketing.
 Don't rely only on your broker for prospects and business.
 Make a marketing plan and develop a budget to fund that plan through the first year.
 Debt may be a viable vehicle for a good plan.

-Avoid Real Estate Agent Burn-out
+Avoid Real Estate Agent Burnout

 You can avoid this by assessing your customers' motivation and buying schedule.
 Develop a list of tactful questions that can help you to do this.
 Better marketing for better prospects can go a long way toward avoiding burnout.